last updated December 31, 2015

 Many people use whom to sound proper or even snooty, but there

-are only certain cases when you should use whom, and you should
+are only certain cases when you should use whom and it's not snooty when used correctly.
+Whom should be used when

 it's the object of the sentence, but that's the technical